Vi Build Guide by ChaseMorePlz

-- Her Ultimate(R), Assault and Battery can cancel certain champion abilities such as Lee Sin's Dragon's Rage or Bard's Ultimate Tempered Fate if timed correctly, due to the fact that during the time that Vi ults, she is immune to Crowd Control, which prevents her from being interrupted!
+- Her Ultimate(R), Assault and Battery can cancel certain champion abilities such as Lee Sin's Ultimate Dragon's Rage or Bard's Ultimate Tempered Fate if timed correctly, due to the fact that during the time that Vi ults, Vi becomes unstoppable and she is immune to Crowd Control, which prevents her from being interrupted!

 - Can cover LOADS of distance with Flash+ Vault Breaker OR Flash+ Assault and Battery.

 - Great sustain in the jungle with her passive, Blast Shield, and good clear speed due to her W attack speed buff, Denting Blows.

 - Her Q, Vault Breaker and her Ultimate(R), Assault and Battery have very long cooldowns early on, be sure to use them appropriately or you will fall behind.